 WAKE UP HUMANITY is a song and a music video in the making.
-It points to the wonders and beauty of our planet, to earth based cultures and their inherent wisdom, to the necessity of celebrating diversity, and to destructive human impact and the urgent need to reverse the damage our species has caused planet Earth.
+It points to the wonders and beauty of our planet, to earth based cultures and their inherent wisdom, and to the necessity of celebrating diversity, The WUH music video will illustrate contrasts through the portrayal of both destructive human impact, and how human compassion, generosity and technology is being used to help heal and restore the Earth.
 Last but not least, Wake Up Humanity gives young people a chance to give voice to the future world they envision and wish to inhabit.

 - Susan Alexander

 - Steven & Ethie Cannon